 The lighthouse is open seasonally.
 Tours can be arranged by calling 360-678-1186.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 Located in Island County on Puget Sound, Fort Casey has two saltwater watercraft launches.

-There is a daily watercraft launch fee of $7.
-A pay station is available next to the watercraft launch area.
+A pay station to purchase a launch permit is available next to the watercraft launch area.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.